rhysd/vim-color-spring-night/README.md

 It supports both GUI true colors and CUI 256 bit colors.

 Note that this color scheme is under construction.
-I'll fix many highlights incrementally and create a theme for [vim-airline][].
+I'll fix many highlights incrementally.

 ## On gVim or Terminal with True Color Support (24bit color)